Latest forest news

 There is currently an outbreak of Japanese larch tree disease (P. ramorum) in Glenariff, Gortin Glen and Caledon forests.
 Timber harvesting work continues in these forests.

 During this work, there are some restrictions on public access to the forest parks.
 Visitors should follow all health and safety advice on signage and observe biosecurity measures to help prevent spreading tree disease.

 Preventing the spread of tree disease

 Phytophthora lateralis, a plant disease that affects Lawson cypress trees, has been diagnosed for the first time in Northern Ireland on trees in Tollymore Forest Park, County Down.
-Users of the forest are asked to observe signage and remain on the way marked paths.
+Users of the forest are asked to observe signage and stay on the way marked paths.

 Visitors are asked to observe all health and safety signs and other signage providing information on bio-security measures required to help prevent the spread of this disease.